smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 assessed entirely based on the submitted document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

-- demonstration of the **fundamental concepts in music computing** covered in the course including digital synthesis, algorithmic composition and musical interface design
+- demonstration of the fundamental concepts in computer music covered in the course including digital synthesis, algorithmic composition and musical interface design

-- engagement with the weekly provocations, including critical examination and self-reflection on how they shaped your AV diary submissions
+- engagement with the weekly provocations and specifically how they shaped your AV diary submissions

 - clarity of communication, overall narrative structure of the portfolio (i.e. does it read like a cohesive document, or just like 4x 200-word reflections